 (b) It is the department's policy, in conducting reviews under this subsection, to promote independent remedial actions by delisting sites whenever petitions and supporting documents show that the actions taken are appropriate to characterize and address the contamination at the site.

-(c) The department will provide notice of a written opinion issued under this subsection in accordance with WAC 173-340-600(20).
+(c) The department will notify the public of a written opinion issued under this subsection in accordance with WAC 173-340-600(20).

 (6) Cost of technical consultations.
 For information on the payment of remedial action costs, see WAC 173-340-550(6).